sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 If your users are internal or your browser matrix doesn’t include Safari, you can start experimenting with WebTransport today.

-## Let's Try It: A Go Example
+## Let's Try It: An Experiment in Go

-Let's demonstrate how WebTransport works with a simple client-server application written in Go, using the `github.com/quic-go/webtransport-go` library.
-The server will echo whatever the client sends, and the client will send a message with the current timestamp each second until it's manually stopped.
-If you've ever written a small WebSocket client and server, this will look very familiar.
+To put this all to the test, let's build a simple experiment: a client-server application in Go that uses WebTransport to stream messages.
+The server will echo whatever the client sends, and the client will send a timestamped message each second.
+If you've ever written a small WebSocket app, this will look very familiar.

 ### The Server